 I’m extremely happy I didn’t stick to my very first response of, “We aren’t rich; we could never do that.”
 If I did, who knows where we’d be today?
 Whether you’re planning on hitting the road for an undetermined amount of time or just wanting to get out of town for a week, there are several ways to keep those costs down and realize that even if you’re just a normal person, you too can afford to travel the world.

 You don’t need to be rich to travel the world

-At this time a little over 4 years ago, I had never heard of the term Round The World (RTW) trip.
-After initially dismissing what I thought was my wife’s ridiculous proposal and getting into a subsequent argument, I decided to do a little digging.
+At this time back in early 2007, I had never heard of the term Round The World (RTW) trip.
+After initially dismissing what I thought was my wife’s ridiculous proposal, I decided to do a little digging.
 My better half was smart, certainly smarter than I, so maybe she wasn’t so crazy after all.

 Even though I was very skeptical, I was also very intrigued.
 So I used the old google and started doing some research.
 I came across a few travel blogs immediately, many of which were devoted to long term, RTW travel.
 I read the bios of the authors – people who didn’t seem much different than I – and a bit about their experiences.
 None mentioned lottery winnings or trust funds.

 By this point I was more than intrigued.
 My tune of not being able to travel because we weren’t rich had changed.
-I still didn’t quite understand how these people did it, but I knew that they did in fact travel long term.
+I still didn’t quite understand how these people did it, but I knew that they did in fact do it.

 I knew I loved to travel but our international travel experience had been limited to a 3 week trip to Europe.
 It was expensive, despite the fact that we stayed in hostels most of the time.
 So I was still confused.
 If we were to travel in the same manner as we did on that trip to Europe, we wouldn’t last but a month before funds ran out.